Powerlearnproject/se-day1-assignment-Asheville22/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-1.The ever-evolving landscape of technology.The emergence of new programming languages,frameworks and tools is problematic to software engineers.
+1.CHALLENGE;The ever-evolving landscape of technology.The emergence of new programming languages,frameworks and tools is problematic to software engineers.
+STRATEGY; Engaging in continuos learning   through online courses,conferences,coding communities and hands on projects.

+2.CHALLENGE;The pressure to deliver software quickly can  lead to rushed development and poor code quality.
+STRATEGY; Implementing Agile methodology,automate testing and use of CD pipelines

+3.CHALLENGE; Software is a common target for cyber threats and vulnerabilities  can lead to loss of data.
+STRATEGY; Follow secure coding practices,implement encryption and stay updated on security batches.

+4.CHALLENGE;Requirements can be ambiguous making it hard to maintain the project.
+STRATEGY;Use Agile methodologies and maintain clear documentation.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.